auth0/docs/articles/compliance/features-aiding-compliance.md

 You can choose which identity providers to use for user authentication.

 Using external providers means that your end users' credentials are **not** stored in Auth0 (or onsite).
-This eliminates the possibility of a data breach on your end.

 ::: note
 If you use LDAP connections, turn off caching to prevent end user credentials from being store in Auth0/onsite.